salvatorenitopi/proj_advanced_programming/README.md

 A full guide is available in the file relazione.pdf (Italian only)

-University project developed in 2017
+This tool was developed in 2017 as a university project.